Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: none; Output: string.
 Example: awg_visualize() visualizes the AWG card buffer.
 ```
 This function visualizes the AWG card buffer and can be called only without arguments.
+For the 'Single', 'Multi', and 'Single Joined' card mode, the complete buffer will be shown.
+For the 'Sequence' card mode only first two points will be shown.
+It is not recommended to use this function for very low repetition rate (less than 10 kHz) of [awg_pulse_sequence()](#awg_pulse_sequencekargs) in the 'Sequence' card mode.
 ### awg_pulse_list()
 ```python3
 awg_pulse_list()